BjoernUsadel/Helixer/docs/manual_install_intel.md

 ```

 ### XPU requirements
-To run on a XPU we use intel tensorflow extensions these should register as XPU
+We use intel tensorflow extensions these should register as XPU
 When does it pay off?
  (your CPU ends in HX the GPU is crippled for use with NVIDA so use that)  UHD Graphics 710  - no much slower ca 2024 processur Like Core i3/5/7
  ARC